Coronavirus: What's happening in Canada and around the world Saturday

 Prince Edward Island recorded five new cases, all related to travel.

 In the Northwest Territories, health officials confirmed a new case in Hay River and warned that passengers aboard two flights in the territory may have been exposed to COVID-19.

 What's happening around the world

-As of Saturday, more than 215.5 million cases of COVID-19 had been reported worldwide, according to Johns Hopkins University's COVID-19 case tracker.
-The reported global death toll stood at more than 4.4 million.
+As of Saturday, more than 71.3 million cases of COVID-19 had been reported worldwide, with more than 45.5 million of those considered recovered or resolved, according to a tracking tool maintained by Johns Hopkins University.
+The global death toll stood at more than 1.6 million.

 WATCH | Hold on and stay safe while vaccinations begin, says WHO:

 In Europe, the French government is allowing care-home residents to spend time with their families and receive visits — even if residents are positive for coronavirus — in what the country's deputy health minister in charge of elderly affairs says is an effort to inject the spirit of Christmas into care homes.

 Roughly one-third of France's more than 57,500 virus deaths have occurred in care homes.
 Residents have been subjected to strict confinement measures, including being limited to their rooms, to curb infections.
 The relaxed rules will run from Tuesday to Jan.
 3.

 In Asia, South Korea has reported another 950 coronavirus cases, its largest daily increase since the emergence of the pandemic, as fears grow about overwhelmed hospitals in the greater Seoul area.